criticalfault/nullsheen_main_site/content/shadowrun-books.md

 Looking for a specific Shadowrun Book?
 Wanting to add some books to your collection?
 I've put together as many books as I can scouring Amazon (And soon I hope Noble Knights for some rarer titles) to help you get what you are looking for.
 These are affiliate links, so buying items through this page does help me.
 So I thank you in advanced if you do end up finding something.
 I'll be continuing to add to this page as I find new stuff I think is interesting and worth your time.

+For anything I dont have listed in the table below, you may be able to find on [Ebay](https://www.ebay.com/sch/i.html?_nkw=shadowrun&ssPageName=GSTL).
+Sometimes you get lucky!

 | Edition        | Title           |     Physical Book |     PDF         | Print On Demand  |
 |----------------|-----------------|-------------------|-----------------|------------------|